 Figure 5.2.
-North Delta Exports via Pumps for Alternative 5.
-Data are shown only for the months of typically high river flow when the transfer via the tunnel is most likely.
-The figure shows that projected average monthly tunnel use is often small, relative to its maximum conveyance capacity.
+Tunnel capacity use for high river flow months.
+The figure shows that projected average monthly tunnel use is often small relative to its maximum conveyance capacity.
 Lines in the figure show how often a given tunnel capacity is expected to be used for months that typically have high river flow.
-Numbers on the vertical axis show the likelihood that a given tunnel capacity (capacity factor = use/capacity) will be achieved.
-For example, the likelihood that 40% of the tunnel's capacity (factor = 40) will be used in March is about 60% (probability = 0.6).Data source: Two Microsoft Excel spreadsheets (DCP EIR water supply_2020Data.xlsx and DCP EIR water supply_2040Data.xlsx) provided by DWR at the request of ISB).
+Probabilities on the vertical axis show the likelihood that a given tunnel capacity (capacity factor = use/capacity in percent) will be achieved.
+For example, the likelihood that 40% of the tunnel's capacity (factor = 40) will be used in March is about 60% (probability = 0.6).
+Data source: Two Microsoft Excel spreadsheets (DCP EIR water supply_2020Data.xlsx and DCP EIR water supply_2040Data.xlsx) provided by California Department of Water Resources at the request of Delta ISB.